TXP Hack: MT-Macro like function in textpattern

 I made the following updates to their class:

-• Added customMacros method, as above, with two calls for pre-textile processing, and post-textile processing.
+customMacrosmethod, as above, with two calls for pre-textile processing, and post-textile processing.$str = $this->customMacros($str, 'pre_macros');

-'pre_macros' are used just before the check for disabled html
+'pre_macros' are used just before the check for disabled html$out = $this->customMacros($str, 'post_macros');

 'post_macros' are used just before the cleanup to